Feedback

 Capturing a modem trace

-In this exercise, we will use the Trace Collector v2 to capture a modem trace.
+In this exercise, we will use the Cellular Monitor to capture a modem trace.

 The application used in this exercise connects to a CoAP server over DTLS, just like we did in Lesson 5 Exercise 2.
 The difference is it also requests both PSM (with the values <Periodic-TAU> 8 hours and <Active-Timer> 16 seconds) and eDRX.